Career of Cristiano Ronaldo: 2018 FIFA World Cup

-On 31 August 2017, Ronaldo scored a hat-trick in a 5–1 win in a 2018 World Cup qualifying match over the Faroe Islands, which saw him overtake Pelé and equal Hussein Saeed as the joint-fifth-highest goalscorer in international football with 78 goals.
-These goals brought his tally in the World Cup qualifiers to 14, equalling Predrag Mijatović's record for most goals in a single UEFA qualifying campaign, and also saw him break the record for the most goals scored in a European qualifying group, overtaking the previous record of 13 goals set by David Healy and Robert Lewandowski.
-Ronaldo's hat-trick took his World Cup qualifying goals total to 29, making him the highest scorer in UEFA qualifiers, ahead of Andriy Shevchenko, and the highest goalscorer in World Cup qualifying and finals matches combined with 32 goals, ahead of Miroslav Klose.
-Ronaldo later added to this tally by scoring a goal against Andorra in a 2–0 win.
+On 31 August 2017, Ronaldo scored a hat-trick in a 5–1 win in a 2018 World Cup qualifying match over the Faroe Islands.
+These goals brought his tally in the qualifiers to 14, equalling Predrag Mijatović's record for most goals in a single UEFA qualifying campaign.
+Ronaldo also broke the record for the most goals scored in a European qualifying group, overtaking the previous record of 13 goals set by David Healy and Robert Lewandowski.
+The hat-trick took his career World Cup qualifying goals total to 29, making him the all-time highest scorer in UEFA qualifiers.

-On 15 June 2018, Ronaldo became the oldest player to score a hat-trick in a FIFA World Cup match, helping Portugal secure a 3–3 draw against Spain (his third goal a 30-yard curling free kick with two minutes remaining) in their opening match.
-In doing so, he became the first Portuguese player to score a goal in four World Cups and one of four players of any nationality to do so.
-On 20 June, Ronaldo scored the only goal in a 1–0 win against Morocco, breaking Puskás' record as the highest European goalscorer of all time, with 85 international goals.
-In the final group match against Iran on 25 June, Ronaldo missed a penalty in an eventual 1–1 draw which saw Portugal progress to the second round as group runners-up behind Spain.
-On 30 June, Portugal were eliminated following a 2–1 defeat to Uruguay in the last 16.
-For his performances in the tournament, Ronaldo was named in the World Cup Dream Team.
+On 15 June 2018, Ronaldo became the oldest player to score a hat-trick in a FIFA World Cup match, helping Portugal secure a 3–3 draw against Spain in their opening match.
+He became one of four players to score a goal in four different World Cups, and the first Portuguese player to do so.
+On 20 June, Ronaldo scored the only goal in a 1–0 win against Morocco, surpassing Ferenc Puskás' to become the highest European goalscorer of all time, with 85 international goals.
+On 30 June, Portugal were eliminated following a 2–1 loss to Uruguay in the round of 16.
+For his performances in the tournament, Ronaldo was named to the World Cup Dream Team.

 2018–19 UEFA Nations League

-After the World Cup, Ronaldo missed six international matches, including the entire league phase of the 2018–19 UEFA Nations League, but played for hosts Portugal in the inaugural Nations League Finals in June 2019.
-In the semi-finals on 5 June, he scored a hat-trick against Switzerland to reach the final.
-Upon scoring the opening goal, he became the first player to score in 10 consecutive international competitions, breaking the record he previously shared with Ghana's Asamoah Gyan.
-In the final of the tournament four days later, Portugal defeated the Netherlands 1–0.
+After the World Cup, Ronaldo scored a hat-trick against Switzerland in the semi-finals of the inaugural Nations League Finals.
+He became the first player to score in 10 consecutive international competitions, breaking the record he previously shared with Ghana's Asamoah Gyan.
+Portugal defeated the Netherlands 1–0 in the final to win the tournament.